yleeyilin/tp/docs/UserGuide.md

 * Name must be present in PoochPlanner.<br>

-* Using pin command on a contact that has been pinned do not make any changes to PoochPlanner.<br>
+* Using the pin command on a contact that has been pinned does not make any changes to PoochPlanner.<br>

 * A contact will still remain pinned if you use the undo command once on a contact that has been pinned twice or more.<br>
 </div>